comunica/Article-SSWS2020-AMF/content/evaluation.md

 The BGP-level AMF algorithm on the other hand keeps becoming faster with increasing bandwidths.
 We do not measure any significant impact of bandwidth on both non-AMF usage and triple-level AMF usage (_p-values: 0.2905, 0.2306_), so we reject [Hypothesis 4.1](#hypo-bandwidth-1).
 For BGP-level AMF, we measure a significant impact (_p-value: 0.0028_), which accepts [Hypothesis 4.2](#hypo-bandwidth-2).
+This shows that _if_ BGP-level AMF is used, then higher bandwidths can be exploited _more_ for faster query evaluation.

 #### False-positive Probabilities
 {:.display-block}